brianchandotcom/liferay-portal/learn-resources/README.markdown

 	The `LearnMessage` component renders a `ClayLink` and additional props will be passed into it.

+## Consuming Changes

+Presently, modifications made to JSON files in `learn-resources` are not incorporated into the portal's deployment process.
+The `learn-api` serves as the interface connecting the stored information, which is then read through a Content Delivery Network (CDN).
+Consequently, there is no need to execute a deployment for any module.

+Up to this point, updating the information stored on the server providing these details is a manual process.
+Simply submit a PR with your modifications to the JSON files and await their integration on the server.
+Once updated, we can access this information as clients without the need for additional deployment.

 ## Guidelines

 Here are some guidelines for writing the JSON files and tags.